ring-lang/ring/marketing/articles/ZigCCisNotReadyYet.md

-Zig cc is not ready yet to build Ring when using Ofast flag because of Clang optimizations
+Zig cc is not ready yet for Ring when using Ofast flag because of Clang optimizations
 ==========================================================================================

 I love programming languages and tools and I like spending sometime every week to test and try what I can do using them in different ways.
 During the past 10 years you will notice that more programming languages try to provide a better replacement for C/C++. if you are interested in this idea these are a list of some programming